“Hey, the world is moving so fast!”

 Did I open with this line during my last post?

-Often, it is as I find myself ‘checking in’ during self-reflection, I’m confirming whether the direction I’m headed means I am still relevant.
+Often I find myself ‘checking in’ during self-reflection, I’m confirming whether the direction I’m headed qualifies whether or not I am still relevant.
+Make sense?

 Many (if not all) of us working for ourselves in a remote environment are far more self-aware today than when I first started networking.
 We’re finding that emotions play an important part in our self-esteem, aren’t we?

 Self-awareness affects emotional experience.
-So does how people focus on managing their emotions.
+Same as how people focus on managing their emotions.
 Due to our ability (or inability) to tune in and think consciously about ourselves, our emotions are affected … especially when comparing ourselves to our own personal standards.
 More so when spending time reflecting on past lives/situations or an uncertain future.

 I’ve been working for myself these past twenty-five years.
-Evaluating my own journey and personal characteristics is something I often observe.
-That is, when I understand I need it.
+Evaluating my own journey and personal characteristics is something I often observe … that is, when I understand I need to.

 ‘Weirdo.’
 I hear you utter …

-I also remember what drove me when I first started.
+I often like to recall what drove me when I first started.

 My network community is a tremendous support for my own view of relevance.
 The business network I belong to are 99% independent business owners.
 All value the opportunity of togetherness in a world that is far more fractious than, say, five years ago.